inwe-boku/syfop/doc/index.rst

 ================================

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
    :hidden:
-   :caption: API Reference
-   :glob:
    :titlesonly:

-   api_reference/*
+   usage
+   limitations
+   api_reference/index

 `syfop` allows the user to model a network, where commodities run through nodes representing certain types of technologies.
 In a second step, sizes of the nodes are optimized to be cost